cole-foster/sisap-2023/README.md

 To support a continuous (non-batched) construction for large datasets, this submission features a modification to the memory structure of the index.
 Unnecessary functionality is removed to optimize search-time efficiency.

-## Setup
+## Setup and Use
 The *hnswlib* library is written in C++ and uses PyBind11 for Python bindings.
 This code was tested using Python 3.8 and Anaconda.
 See the [Github Workflow](https://github.com/cole-foster/sisap-2023/blob/main/.github/workflows/ci.yml) for an example installation of this setup.

-Index construction and evaluation is shown in `search/search.py`.
+Index construction and search is shown in `search/search.py`.

+Evaluation is done by the [eval submodule](https://github.com/sisap-challenges/sisap23-laion-challenge-evaluation.git).